-Launched in 1998, Rock the Garden has gone through plenty of changes—from an intermittent, on-the-street jam to a 10,000-fan party on the Walker’s hillside, an off-site two-stage affair at Boom Island Park to, in 2017, an eight-band homage to the newly renovated Minneapolis Sculpture Garden.
-Here’s an authoritative look back at the varied and vibrant history of what’s traditionally been considered the launch of the Twin Cities’ summer concert season.
+Launched in 1998, Rock the Garden has gone through plenty of changes since—from an intermittent, on-the-street jam to a 12,000-fan party on the Walker’s hillside, an off-site two-stage affair at Boom Island Park to, in 2017, an eight-band, two-stage homage to the newly renovated Minneapolis Sculpture Garden.
+Here’s an authoritative look back at the varied and vibrant history of what’s traditionally been considered the launch of the Twin Cities’s summer concert season.

 David Byrne’s attire matched his RTG 2004 set, which Bither calls “masterful” and “elegantly thrilling.”
 The former Talking Heads frontman arrived for an afternoon soundcheck on a bike wearing knee socks and pinstriped overalls.
 Later, when he hit the stage, he wore white and brown saddle shoes and matching gray work pants and shirt, embroidered with a quote from Martin Luther King, Jr.—from King’s 1967 book Where Do We Go from Here: Chaos or Community?—on the back.
 Byrne headlined, preceded by local opener Barb Cohen (co-founder of Brother Sun Sister Moon) and Brooklyn’s Antibalas Afrobeat Orchestra.